narlei/CardScanner/README.md

 present(scannerView, animated: true, completion: nil)
 ```

+Currently working with:
+- Number 15 or 16 digits
+- CVV 3 digits
+- Date MM/YYYY or MM/YY

 Do not forget add `NSCameraUsageDescription` to your Info.plist

 You can custom the texts using the scannerView.: